hauntedcupoftea/skript/README.md

 # *skript*

-A repository for a Probability and Statistics Hackathon conducted at Bennett University during 5-6th November, 2022.
+A project for a Probability and Statistics Hackathon conducted at Bennett University during 5-6th November, 2022.
+Created by Team Number 16 at the hackathon itself, consisting of members Aayush Gupta, Anand Chauhan, and Vasu Jain.
+The entire project was developed from scratch over the course of 18 hours.

 ## `IDEA`